Hugo Llorens: Diplomatic career

-In 2016, Secretary Kerry asked Ambassador Llorens to return to Afghanistan and lead the Embassy in Kabul.
-As the Special Charge D'Affaires, Llorens was the senior U.S. diplomat in Kabul directing the largest Embassy in the world with a staff of more than 8,500 U.S., Afghan and Third Country Nationals representing 22 U.S. government agencies.
+In 2016, Secretary Kerry asked Ambassador Llorens to return to Afghanistan and lead the embassy in Kabul.
+As the special charge d'affaires, Llorens was the senior U.S. diplomat in Kabul directing the largest embassy in the world with a staff of more than 8,500 U.S., Afghan and third country nationals representing 22 U.S. government agencies.
 In Afghanistan, Llorens managed ties with the National Unity Government led by President Ghani and Chief Executive Abdullah.
-He also was the key U.S. civilian official in Afghanistan during the transition between the Administrations of President Obama and Trump.
-Llorens also worked closely with U.S. and NATO military counterparts, and senior Trump Administration officials, including Secretary of State Tillerson, Secretary of Defense Mattis, and National Security Advisor McMaster in developing a new and more robust policy approach on Afghanistan and South Asia formally enunciated by President Trump on August 17, 2017.
-Llorens completed his Mission in Kabul in late November 2017 and retired from the U.S. Foreign Service on December 31, 2017.
+He also was the key U.S. civilian official in Afghanistan during the transition between the administrations of President Obama and Trump.
+Llorens also worked closely with U.S. and NATO military counterparts, and senior Trump administration officials, including Secretary of State Tillerson, Secretary of Defense Mattis, and National Security Advisor McMaster in developing a new and more robust policy approach on Afghanistan and South Asia formally enunciated by President Trump on August 17, 2017.
+Llorens completed his mission in Kabul in late November 2017 and retired from the U.S. Foreign Service on December 31, 2017.

-Mr. Llorens has earned numerous awards for distinguished performance, including eight Superior Honor and five Meritorious Honor Awards.
-He is a past recipient of the Cobb Award for excellence in the promotion of U.S. business, was runner-up for the Saltzman Award for distinguished performance in advancing U.S. international economic interests, and was nominated for the James Baker Award for superior performance by a Deputy Chief of Mission.
-In June 2019, German President Steinmeier awarded Ambassador Llorens the Order of Merit for his unswerving support for the German diplomatic delegation in the wake of the May 31, 2017 bombing of the German Embassy in Kabul Afghanistan.
+Llorens has earned numerous awards for distinguished performance, including eight Superior Honor and five Meritorious Honor Awards.
+He is a past recipient of the Cobb Award for excellence in the promotion of U.S. business, was runner-up for the Saltzman Award for distinguished performance in advancing U.S. international economic interests, and was nominated for the James Baker Award for superior performance by a deputy chief of mission.
+In June 2019, German president Steinmeier awarded Ambassador Llorens the Order of Merit for his unswerving support for the German diplomatic delegation in the wake of the May 31, 2017 bombing of the German embassy in Kabul Afghanistan.
 He speaks Spanish, Tagalog, and some French.

 Ambassador Llorens currently lives with his wife Lisett in their home in Marco Island, Florida.
 He is the CEO of an international consulting firm (Ambassador Hugo Llorens and Global Partners LLC).
 He also teaches, does public speaking, serves on advisory boards of private companies, and is writing the first of several books.
 In his free time, Llorens is a passionate tennis player and avid fly fisherman (salt and freshwater).